monsoonmaelstrom/book2/book2.md

 “Yes.
 Of course.”

-I notice his gaze has gone just a little bit unfocused.
+I notice his gaze has gone slightly unfocused.

 “Good.
 That’s all.”